On Reeb graphs induced from smooth functions on closed or open manifolds: Proofs of Theorems and .

 In the case $(a,b,c)=(1,0,0),(0,1,1)$, we construct a trivial smooth bundle whose fiber is connected and diffeomorphic to $S^1$ or $\mathbb{R}$ instead of a Morse function before embedding the image into the plane.
 In this case, at the singular points, the function is Morse-Bott.

 This completes the proof for Case 2 in the present step for any $(a,b,c)$ and any case. \\ \ \\ STEP 3 Completing the construction. \\ Last, we construct functions around remaining parts.
 We can construct these functions as trivial smooth bundles.
-Gluing the local functions together on the $1$-dimensional manifolds in boundaries gives a desired function on a surface.
-To make the resulting surface orientable, we must use the diffeomorphisms for the gluing carefully one after another.
+Gluing the local functions together on the $1$-dimensional manifolds in boundaries gives a desired function $f$ on a surface $M$.
+To make the resulting surface $M$ orientable, we must use the diffeomorphisms for the gluing carefully one after another and we can do.
+We also have the Reeb space of the local function and a PL homeomorphism from the Reeb space to a small regular neighborhood of the vertex in each STEP and each CASE as presented in STEP 1 and we also have a desired isomorphism $\phi:W_f \rightarrow G$.
+Note also that we must scale each local function so that the value at the singular point $p$ is $h(\phi(q_f(p))$ in each STEP and each CASE.

 This completes the proof. \end{proof}

 We can show a higher dimensional version of Theorem \ref{thm:2} or Theorem \ref{thm:3} similarly by virtue of Remark \ref{rem:1} in the following.

 \begin{Rem} Let $n>1$ be an integer.
 Let $a$, $b$ and $c$ be non-negative integers satisfying Consider the disjoint union $F$ of $a$ copies of ${\mathbb{R}}^n$ and $b$ copies of $S^n$ and $F \times [0,1]$.
 We can attach $1$-handles to $F \times \{0\}$ and $n$-handles to this.
 As a result, for an arbitrary positive integer $c$, we obtain an ($n+1$)-dimensional connected and orientable manifold whose boundary is the disjoint union of two $n$-dimensional manifolds.
 One is the disjoint union of $a$ copies of ${\mathbb{R}}^n$ and $b$ copies of $S^n$ or $F \times \{1\}$.
 The other is the disjoint union of $a$ copies of ${\mathbb{R}}^n$ and $c$ copies of $S^n$.